Dell Latitude: Recall affecting D Series batteries

 Dell posted notices to many of their laptop customers on August 14, 2006, saying that the Sony batteries on the D410, D500, D505, D510, D520, D600/D610, D620, and D800/D810 models were prone to bursting into flames, or even exploding.

-The batteries on any of these computers purchased between April 2004 and July 18, 2006 were supposed to be removed and the computers run on AC power until replacements arrived.
+The batteries on any of these computers purchased between April 2004 and July 18, 2006, were supposed to be removed and the computers run on AC power until replacements arrived.
 Problematic Sony batteries led to battery recall programs at other laptop companies, including Hitachi, Toshiba, Lenovo (IBM) and Apple.

 Latitude C series

 The Latitude C-series notebooks covered the range of processors from the Pentium 166 MHz to the Pentium 4-M. Models in this series included the CP (Pentium processors), CPi (Pentium II processors), CPx, CSx, C600 and C800 (Mobile Pentium III processors), CPt, C500 and C510 (Celeron processors), C400, C610 and C810 (Pentium 3-M processors) and C640 and C840 (Mobile Pentium 4-M).

-C series laptops were notable for their consistent and interchangeable accessories across this wide range of processors.
-The series was one of the first to offer the UXGA 1600x1200 resolution display and included a NVidia GeForce MX400 32 MB video accelerator to complement the display requirements.
+C-series laptops were notable for their consistent and interchangeable accessories across this wide range of processors.
+The series was one of the first to offer the UXGA 1600×1200 resolution display, paired with a NVidia GeForce MX400 32 MB video accelerator.
 A robust design made it a favorite in harsher climates; however, this design lacked the visual appeal of many of its competitors.

-The most popular of the C-series included the C800, C810, C840, and later the C640.

-The later C-series models mostly had near clones sold as the Inspiron 4000 and 8000 series:
+The later C-series models mostly had near-clones sold as the Inspiron 4000 and 8000 series: